cmgoffena13/etl-watcher/README.md

 PROD_WATCHER_AUTO_CREATE_ANOMALY_DETECTION_RULES=false
 ```

 **Note**: When auto-creation is enabled, default anomaly detection rules are created with standard thresholds.
-You may want to customize these rules after creation based on your specific pipeline patterns and requirements.
+You may want to customize these rules after creation based on your specific pipeline patterns and requirements. *See [Auto-Create Anomaly Detection Rules](#auto-create-anomaly-detection-rules) section for details.*

 ## ⏰ Timeliness & Freshness